ga4gh/cat-vrs/CONTRIBUTING.md

 ## Discussions
 [Discussions](https://github.com/ga4gh/cat-vrs/discussions) are for discussion, design decisions, bug reports, and feature requests.
-When creating an issue, use sentence case for the issue title and avoid the use of periods at the end of titles.
+When creating a discussion, use sentence case for the discussion title and avoid the use of periods at the end of titles.

 ## Issues
 [Issues](https://github.com/ga4gh/cat-vrs/issues) are for used to track additions, bugs fixes, or other issues that are intended to be implmented, often as the outcome of a [discussion](https://github.com/ga4gh/cat-vrs/discussions).
 When creating an issue, use sentence case for the issue title and avoid the use of periods at the end of titles.